Ritesh001-Git/Jenkins-Cheat-Sheet/README.md

 - The Command: Jenkins tells Maven or Gradle to "Build the project."
 - The Verification: Jenkins tells JUnit or Selenium to "Run the tests."
 - The Shipment: Jenkins tells Docker or Ansible to "Deploy this to the cloud.

+## Internal Logic: Master and Agents
+To handle heavy workloads, Jenkins uses a Distributed Architecture:

+- Master (The Brain): Handles the GUI, keeps track of configurations, and schedules jobs.
+- Agents (The Muscle): These are separate machines (or containers) that actually run the heavy build/test tasks.
+This keeps the Master from crashing when 100 people are building at once.